24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 Table of Contents

-An effective onboarding process is essential to the success of any organisation, especially as more and more people are less likely to stay at a long-term job.
-That’s why it’s so important to get it right.
-But just how much of an impact can an onboarding process make?
-We’ve put together 24 employee onboarding statistics that may shock you into changing up your onboarding strategy.
+An effective onboarding process is essential to the success of any organisation, especially as more and more people are becoming less likely to stay at a long-term job.
+That’s why it’s so important to get it right, so we’ve put together 24 onboarding statistics that may shock you into changing up your strategy.

-But just how much of an impact can the onboarding process make?
+Just how much of an impact can the onboarding process make?
+These overview statistics give you a snapshot into its importance for organisations:

 onboarding statistics for new hires, employee onboarding, improvement in revenue and employee commitment w much of an impact can the onboarding process make

-These activities help to ensure that a new employee is fully integrated and understands the culture of the organisation.
-They are mostly paperwork, learning goals, and a lot of administrative tasks.
+These type of activities help to ensure that a new employee is fully integrated and understands the culture of the organisation.
+They typically are provide in the form of documentation and paperwork, to goals for their role, and a lot of administrative tasks.

-2. Great Employee Onboarding Can Improve Employee Retention by 82% - Brandon Hall Group
+2. Great onboarding can improve employee retention by 82% - Brandon Hall Group

 Research by Brandon Hall Group found that organisations with a strong onboarding process improve new hire retention by 82 percent and productivity by over 70 percent.

-Talent scarcity and high turnover are among the biggest challenges organisations will face in 2022, so it’s important to engage and retain employees from day 1.
-A strong employee onboarding process can help you accomplish that.
+Talent scarcity and high turnover are among the biggest challenges organisations face, so it’s important to engage and retain employees from day one and a strong process can help you accomplish that.

-3. Organisations With Structured Onboarding Saw a 60% Year-Over-Year Improvement in Revenue - Northpass
+3. Organisations with structured onboarding saw a 60% year-on-year improvement in revenue - Northpass

 They also witnessed a 63% improvement in year-over-year customer satisfaction.